ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/compile/instructions-low-memory.md

 This section provides low-level instructions for working with TON.
 :::

-To compile TON on systems with limited memory (<1GB), you need to create swap partitions.
+To compile TON on systems with limited memory (< 1 GB), you need to create swap partitions.

 ## Prerequisites